FirdavsToshniyozov/AI-Based-Sentiment-Analysis/README.md

 ## **Built By**

+This application was proudly created by

+# **Firdavs Toshniyozov**

-This application was proudly created by **Firdavs Toshniyozov**, a passionate developer dedicated to leveraging AI technologies to create impactful and user-friendly solutions.
+A passionate developer dedicated to leveraging AI technologies to create impactful and user-friendly solutions.

-For inquiries or collaboration opportunities, feel free to connect with me!
+For inquiries or collaboration opportunities, feel free to connect via GitHub or LinkedIn.

 ---